Now that we’re getting deep into summer, here’s a question: Does your dog chase bees or wasps?

 To do this, use the side of a credit card scraped over the surface of the skin to pull out the stinger.
 This is a better option than using tweezers, as these can squeeze the poison glands and pump more toxins into the skin.
 However, the most crucial thing is to get that stinger out, so don’t worry too much about which method to use.

 If the dog starts to vomit, seems weak or confused, then phone the vet as an emergency.
-However, if he’s sore but bright, take the following actions.
+However, if the dog is sore but bright, take the following actions.

 2. Apply ice.